The Richardson-Lucy Algorithm

 So in the end the iterative Gradient Descent solution is fairly easy to implement, given capture image I and a known PSF to deconvolve: seed O_k initially to be equal to I, determine the gradient \nabla J(O_k) with Equation (2) , update O per Equation (3) – and repeat until convergence.

-Because of the nature of the cost function J(O), each residual will be smaller than the last and convergence will be achieved when O_{k+1} stops changing appreciably compared to the previous iteration, indicating that J has leveled off in its minimum, yielding as a byproduct the desired output image deconvolved in the presence of Poisson noise.
+Because of the nature of the cost function J(O), each residual should be smaller than the last and convergence is achieved when O_{k+1} stops changing appreciably compared to the previous iteration, indicating that J has leveled off in its minimum, yielding as a byproduct the desired output image deconvolved in the presence of Poisson noise.
 Ta-dah, Richardson-Lucy meets Machine Learning.

 LR Multiplicative Solution